HewlettPackard/spire-k8s-operator/README.md

 ### Running the Operator
 The operator is designed to control/manage the same Kubernetes cluster where the SPIRE components will be deployed.

+## Capabilities
+Currently, the SPIRE Operator can deploy a SPIRE server and SPIRE agents based on basic user configuration.
+In the future, we hope to add support for updating the configuration of the server/agents and deleting server/agents.

 ---